Dietetic Internship at Northwell Health

 Dietetic internship graduates taking and passing the registration examination in order to become a registered dietitian could apply to become a "Certified Dietitian-Nutritionist,” "Certified Dietitian" or "Certified Nutritionist" within New York State by applying to the New York State Education Department/ Office of the Professions/ Dietetics and nutrition.
 Click here for more information on certification requirements.

-Program goal one: To prepare program graduates to perform effectively as entry-level registered dietitian nutritionists in health care and other settings that foster strong clinical nutrition skills.
+Program Goal One: To prepare program graduates to perform effectively as entry-level registered dietitian nutritionists in health care and other settings that foster strong clinical nutrition skills with a concentration in high-risk maternity and neonatal nutrition.

-- 80 percent of graduates who seek employment will secure entry-level positions in dietetics or nutrition-related fields within 12 months of graduation.
+- Of graduates who seek employment, 80% percent are employed in nutrition and dietetics or related fields within 12 months of graduation.

-- 90 pecent of graduates are expected to take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+- 80% percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.